rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 ## Adapt the Rakefile

-For our FFI the Rakefile needs to be adapted to compile the C file(s).
+For our FFI DRY the Rakefile needs to be adapted to compile the C file(s).

 (to be continued)